gobley/gobley/README.md

-`hostNativeTarget` can be invoked in `kotlin {}` and adds the Kotlin Native target for the build host; it invokes `mingwX64` on Windows, `macosX64` or `macosArm64` on macOS, and `linuxX64` or `linuxArm64` on Linux, though Linux Arm64 build host is not supported yet.
+`hostNativeTarget` can be invoked in `kotlin {}` and adds the Kotlin Native target for the build host; it invokes `mingwX64` on Windows, `macosX64` or `macosArm64` on macOS, and `linuxX64` or `linuxArm64` on Linux, though Linux Arm64 build host is not supported by Kotlin/Native yet.

 ```kotlin
 import gobley.gradle.rust.dsl.*